 Why wait for Hanukkah to treat yourself (and your friends too)?
 I’ve put together this guide for Rosh Hashanah Gifts for Food Lovers.
 I’ll take one of everything, please.

 I love the Jew New Year.
 An excuse to eat apples & honey, a reason to purchase a new outfit for shul, and, best of all, getting together with my friends and family and eating a big meal.
 Whether you need a hostess gift or just want to treat yourself, I’ve rounded up a few of my favorite foodie gifts from my new site, ModernTribe.com!
 Which one is your favorite?

 If you are like me, you’re a slob in the kitchen.
 No shame in it.
-Cover yourself with this cute Israeli made pomegranate apron from Barbara Shaw!
-Fun fact: pomegranates are traditional for the Jew Year as they are a new fall fruit!
-Some say pomegranates have 613 seeds; one for each commandment.
-I haven’t counted myself.
+Cover yourself with this cute Israeli made apple and honey apron from Barbara Shaw!

 Rosh Hashanah Nail Decals